probot/example-github-action/README.md

 1. `"build": "ncc build index.js -o dist"` script - bundle the app into `dist/index.js`
 2. `"release"` - configure publishing from the `"main"` branch, and configure the `git` plugin to add a commit after publishing

 The other relevant bit is [`.github/workflows/release.yml`](.github/workflows/release.yml), which is run on each push to the default branch (`main`).
-It installs all dependencies, runs the `build` script, runs semantic-release which creates the GitHub release based on semantic commit message conventions (`fix: ...`, `feat: ...`) and commits the `dist/index.js` file.
-Then it pushes the changes to the `v1` branch, so that users will always get the latest version when referencing `probot/exmaple-github-action@v1`.
-If there should ever be a breaking change, we would change the publish branch to `v2`, etc.
+It installs all dependenciesand runs semantic-release which creates the GitHub release based on semantic commit message conventions (`fix: ...`, `feat: ...`).
+Then it pushes the changes to the `v2` branch, so that users will always get the latest version when referencing `probot/exmaple-github-action@v2`.
+If there should ever be a breaking change, we would change the publish branch to `v3`, etc.

 ## License